interstitialRedirectModalTitle

 Restore Healthy Water

-Our waters are the most ecologically diverse in the United States—but they also lead the nation in aquatic extinctions.
-You can help us change this.
+Alabama Waters are the most ecologically diverse in the United States.
+However, they also lead the nation in aquatic extinctions.

-You can help us reconnect rivers, protect endangered species, and grow our partnerships with communities so that together we can protect and maintain Alabama’s waters.
-Our work will ensure clean and healthy waters for Alabamians from the Paint Rock to Mobile Bay and beyond.
+With your support, we can reconnect rivers, protect endangered species and build partnerships with communities.
+Together we can protect and maintain Alabama’s rivers, lakes and streams to ensure they are clean and abundant for all Alabamians, from the Paint Rock to Mobile Bay and beyond.

 A Prescribed Burn Alabama-Coushatta fire crew member ignites a longleaf stand with a drop torch. © Carlton Ward Jr.